LambdaFanatics/scala-workshop-stocks-rest/PITCHME.md

 #### This presentation is ONLY about designing and implementing better software  AND NOTHING MORE.

 #VSLIDE
-### Special thanks
+#### Special thanks

 #HSLIDE
 ### Some critical questions.
  - Why functional programming?
  - Why functional programming today?
  - What is functional programming?
-Is it hard?
+ - Is it hard?
  - So what is functional programming?
  - Why scala?

 #HSLIDE
-## Why functional programming?
+### Why functional programming?
-We need functional programming as a tool in order to develop software that:
+We need tools to develop software that:

-is closer to the way our mind works
+* is closer to the way our mind works

-models problems using high level abstractions
+* models problems using high level abstractions.

-promotes composability
+* promotes composability (= reusability)

-uses more denotational than operational semantics
+* uses more denotational than operational semantics

 #### In other words makes our developer lives easier...

 #VSLIDE
-### Denotational WHAT???
+#### Denotational WHAT???

 #VSLIDE
 #### Example program 1